MaliScheuer/capstone-project/README.md

 You have been looking for a suitable mentor for a long time or would like to share your experience as a mentor?
 Oraculi, the platform for all mentors & mentees to be, helps you with exactly that.
 Users can either register as a mentor themselves or use various search criteria to find the perfect mentor match.

+(client/src/images/oraculi_screens.png)

 ## `Demo`

-Try out the app here: [Oraculi](https://oraculi0.herokuapp.com/) To try out the fake login, enter 'Max' or 'Lisa' as user name.
+Try out the app here: [Oraculi](https://oraculi0.herokuapp.com/)

+In order to use the fake login, enter 'Max' or 'Lisa' as user name.

 ### The app is currently only supported as a mobile/responsive version.